 Personal preferences often play a role in a person’s list.
-There are also those that achieved rarefied air during their era that sportswriters often lament are criminally underrated in the historical record.
+There are also those that achieved rarefied air during their era sportswriters often find criminally underrated in the historical record.
 Once we eliminate those two groups, we find that the list of elite athletes is very small.
-What is the difference between the professional athlete that achieved rarefied that small pack of elite athletes that should be considered in the debate?
+What is the difference between the professional athletes that achieved rarefied air in their era and that small pack of elite athletes that we consider the best of all time?
 How does one superior athlete appear to execute to perfection every single time out, while another phenomenal athlete executes a majority of the time?
 What’s the difference between the natural gifts of a supreme athlete, like Allen Iverson versus a gym rat like Michael Jordan?
 One word.
 Practice.
 We’re talking about practice.

 The theme of such bar stool discussions often centers around the physical exploits of said athlete, but as author David Wallace suggests, in a posthumous collection of his essays Both Flesh and Not, the physical may no longer as instrumental as it once was in the separation between those in the upper echelon and the elite.

 Most of us have participated in organized sports at one time or another in our lives, and most of us have experienced a point, in practice sessions, where we’ve withered under the demands of a demanding coach that pushed us to levels some may consider cruel and inhuman.

 Kinesthetic learning (also known as tactile learning) is a style of learning that is devoted to physical activity, rather than listening to a lecture or watching a demonstration.
 These learnings are inclined to learn more by doing than they will by studying, contemplating, or actualizing.
 Those that learn in this kinesthetic are learners we call “do-ers”.